 How could this possibly be a con?

 The downside comes in if your acacia furniture were to be scratched.
-Because of the durability and density, it would be difficult to remove the scratch.
+Because of the durability and density, it would be difficult to remove the blemish.
+Additionally, if you move your patio furniture often this will become a major (potentially literal) pain in the neck.

-Of course, there are some relative to problems as well.
-Due to its exotic status and many benefits, acacia wood is more expensive than the typical American hardwoods.
-Also, with acacia furniture, you’re dealing with a heavy and dense wood.
+Of course, there are some relative problems as well.
+Due to its exotic status and many benefits, acacia wood is more expensive than typical American hardwoods.
+Also, with acacia furniture, you’re dealing with heavy and dense wood.

 So, that’s some of the downsides of acacia wood.
 You may not be bothered by any of these issues.
 Pros and cons change with each situation, but it always pays to be as informed as possible.